Sciss/LinuxConfig/HowTo.md

     pdfjam p1.pdf p2.pdf p3.pdf p4.pdf --nup 2x2 --landscape --scale 0.7142857142857143 --outfile out.pdf

+# Sound System

+## Route pulseaudio through jack

+If not yet installed:

+    sudo apt install pulseaudio-module-jack

+Then devices can be created ad-hoc:

+    pactl load-module module-jack-sink channels=2
+    pactl load-module module-jack-source channels=2

+Where 'sink' is an audio _output_ device for applications.
+So to route audio output from an application via jack to another application, we need to select the 'Jack sink' device.

 # Videos

 ## Drop audio track from movie